-A complete list of memory card speeds and their in-camera performance as well as some great recommendations as well as a video record time chart.
+A full list of memory card speeds and how they perform in the camera as well as some excellent suggestions and a video record timetable.

-Use this guide to find the best memory cards for video or stills with the Sony A6600.
+Use this guide to find the best memory cards for video or photos with the Sony A6600.

 Sony A6600 Best Memory Cards & Recommendations